PAHO assisting Caribbean deal with coronavirus

 “We in Barbados made the determination based on evidence, science, past history, on everything that we have seen happening and evolving over the last several weeks – that we were not going to go that route.

-“But we would follow the WHO's (World Health Organization's) instructions and PAHO's (Pan American Health Organization's) not to inhibit trade or travel, but to significantly enhance our regime at the airport in terms of surveillance.”
+“But we would follow the WHO's (World Health Organisation) instructions and PAHO's not to inhibit trade or travel, but to significantly enhance our regime at the airport in terms of surveillance.”

 He said he is confident that “given the layers of screening that have to take place before people get here and our ability to provide this coverage here in Barbados that we can make determinations that they [will] keep this country as safe as possible.
 And, that is what we have been doing”.